Restoration of Rights & Record Relief

 The law is enforced by the Hawaii Civil Rights Commission.
 The 1998 amendments were evidently precipitated when the HCRC promulgated regulations that addressed what constitutes a “bona fide occupational qualification” and what is an “inquiry.”
 See Sheri-Ann S.L.
 Lau, Recent Development: Employment Discrimination Because of One’s Arrest and Court Record in Hawaii, 22 U. Haw.
 L. Rev. 709, 714-15 (2000).
 “Significantly, an application form cannot ask the prospective employee whether he or she has an arrest record, court record, or conviction record unless ‘the inquiry is pursuant to a statutory exemption and seeks information about a conviction for a specific offense within the exemption.’”
 Id.
 The HCRC makes it clear that the employer has the burden of proving a BFOQ based on the employer’s business requirements and the totality of the circumstances.
 See id. at 715-16 (footnote omitted) (“it appears that the legislature’s main emphasis is to provide employment opportunities for individuals with conviction records and reduce the likelihood that they will return to public assistance or a life of crime.
 The Legislature’s secondary concern is protecting employers from litigation when trying to provide a safe environment for customers and employees.”).
 As to arrests alone, it is an unlawful discriminatory practice to refuse to hire, to fire or to otherwise discriminate against an individual based on their arrest and court record.
 Haw.
 Rev. Stat. § 378-2(a)(1).

-B. The Uniform Act on Status of Convicted Persons
+B. Occupational licensing – Uniform Act on Status of Convicted Persons

 Provides that a person may not be disqualified from public office or government employment, or be disqualified from licensure, solely because of a prior conviction, except that a crime committed within the past 10 years (excluding any period of incarceration) may be considered “if it bears a rational relationship to the duties and responsibilities of a job, occupation, trade, vocation, profession, or business.”
 Haw.
 Rev. Stat. § 831-3.1(a).
+A crime committed more than 10 years ago may only be considered if it “directly relates” to the possible performance in the occupation sought and after a determination supported by investigation that the person has not been sufficiently rehabilitated.
+Id. § 831-3.1(c).
 In addition, a person convicted of a felony may be denied a liquor license. § 831(a)(1).
 The statute does not apply to employment in regulated health care facilities, a youth correctional facility, detention or shelter facility, or correctional facility, or to government positions with contact with children or dependent adults where the applicant poses a risk to their health, safety or well-being, or positions with contact with persons committed to a correctional facility for certain crimes and where the applicant poses a risk to the inmates, staff or public. § 831-3.1(f).

 Refusal to hire or denial of license may occur only when the agency determines after appropriate investigation, notification of results and planned action, and opportunity to meet and rebut the finding, “that the person so convicted has not been sufficiently rehabilitated to warrant the public trust.”
 Haw.
 Rev. Stat. § 831-3.1(c).
 A person who is denied a position in the civil service on the basis of a criminal conviction “may appeal the adverse decision to the civil service commission or merit appeals board, as appropriate, within twenty days after the notice of action has been sent to the person.” § 831-3.1(e).